 - Moody Live Oaks with long gray beards

-- She happily waves to the Nutty Hickories, Walnuts and Pecans-
+- She happily waves to Nutty Hickories, Walnuts and Pecans-

-- And don’t get me started on the Shy Dogwoods, the Sour Persimmons,
+- And don’t get me started on Shy Dogwoods, Sour Persimmons and Crabapples…

-- The clinging Muscadines and those crazy Redbuds!
+- Not to mention the clinging Muscadines and those crazy Redbuds!

 Magnolia Grandiflora may be her given name, but just call her ‘Mag-knowl-ya’.
-Like so many Southern Ladies she knows how to age gracefully– and stands peaceful and serene regardless of winds or high water and seems to have a high tolerance for shock.
+Like so many Southern Ladies she knows how to age gracefully– and stands peaceful and serene regardless of winds or high water; and like a true Southern Lady seems to have a high tolerance for shock.

-She makes her home from the Low Country of Virginia and the Carolinas all the way down and across the South right over to Texas, where she quietly makes her presence known.
-Give Magnolia a Decent Footing, she’ll spread thick sprawling roots and bring Beauty to her surroundings all year round.
+Magnolia makes her home from the Low Country of Virginia and the Carolinas all the way down and across the South right over to Texas, where she quietly makes her majestic presence known.
+Give Magnolia a Decent Footing, she’ll spread thick sprawling roots- bringing Beauty to her surroundings all year round.
 Magnolia is the epitome of Southern Hospitality offering red berries to winter songbirds and her shiny leaves beautify every special occasion.
 From the cradle to the grave, Magnolia seems partial to the Holidays.
 Rich in symbolism, the Southern Magnolia represents

 - Dignity and

 This year, a Magnolia Wreath seemed perfect for the front door, since we have three native Southern Magnolias and two hybrids called Little Gems, their dwarf cousins growing on the property.
 We made a full and simple wreath of Southern Magnolia Leaves to welcome Thanksgiving at the cottage.
 Beautiful.
 Simple and Traditional for large or small homes.
 Here’s how we did it-